 As business ramped up in fall 2019, Nabil had a choice to stay on in a day-to-day operational role at the startup, but he was looking for something different.
 “What excites me about a startup environment is building up a business from scratch,” says Nabil.
 “I wanted to combine that feeling with working at the intersection of strategy and digital transformation, where you need to have the courage to bring bold thinking to clients around emerging digital technologies—helping them redefine the way we think and make decisions.”

 At a crossroad, Nabil knew just where to turn: Booz Allen.
 In November 2019, Nabil returned to the firm as a “comeback kid,” tapped for a new challenge—building Booz Allen’s MENA digital practice.
 With the small, but growing team he manages, Nabil says, “Our focus is on the future—expanding our business in the region and driving change for our clients with emerging technologies.”

 Even though he’s back in the MENA region, Nabil continues to prioritize family time and their overall wellbeing.
-As soon as his children finish out the school year in Toronto in June, his wife and kids will relocate to the United Arab Emirates.
+As soon as his children finish out the school year in Toronto in June, his family will relocate to the United Arab Emirates.
 Reinvigorated at Booz Allen with a new professional role—and with his family by his side—Nabil hopes to have the best of both worlds.